How it got here

 The male gypsy moth will follow the pheromone plume from the trap as it looks for a mate by using their feather-like antennae.
 The moths get stuck in glue once inside the trap.

 Iowa began yearly detection trap surveying for gypsy moth in 1970.
 This is done to detect the earliest possible introductions of gypsy moth in the state, thereby making eradication a viable option for small isolated gypsy moth populations.
+To see what is currently being done in Iowa, please visit our Gypsy Moth Management page.

 The nation wide emphasis to manage gypsy moth has changed over the years from complete eradication, to slowing the spread of, and then ultimately supression of the pest.
 This includes minimizing the distribution of the pest by unsuspecting people, and eradication efforts in isolated areas where gypsy moth is first detected, and then slowing the natural spread of the pest as the main gypsy moth line of advance becomes closer.